-Whinstone Primary is a very inclusive school – we believe that every child deserves the best possible education and try very hard to ensure that we cater for all children’s needs.
+Whinstone Primary is a very inclusive school – we believe that every child deserves the best possible education from their own unique starting point.
+We believe in the importance of appropriate educational provision for pupils of all abilities, and try very hard to ensure that we cater for all children’s needs.

 Our School SENCO is Miss Amanda McNaughton

 Our governor with responsibility of SEND is Mrs Brenda Mann

 Classes are made up of mixed ability pupils, including pupils with Special Educational Needs (SEN).
 Our school is an inclusive setting where the needs of pupils with SEN are met, with pupil views highly valued to ensure every child has the opportunity to experience a broad and balanced curriculum.

 .
 Are offered an education, which provides equal opportunities regardless of individual differences

 .
 Have access to a broad and balanced curriculum, including National Curriculum differentiated according to individual needs

 .
 Are assessed using suitable materials and with support from external agencies

 .
 Are supported with the resources available and provided within the school